WhisperingChaos/DeveloperLocalWorkbenchForDocker/README.md

 ### How Does It Work

 In a nutshell, most dlw commands [wrap](http://en.wikipedia.org/wiki/Adapter_pattern) a corresponding Docker CLI command.
-The wrapper adapts/transforms the dlw <a href=#ConceptsComponent>Component</a> and <a href=#ConceptsProject>Project</a> abstractions to an equivalent list of targeted images/containers.
+The wrapper transforms the dlw <a href=#ConceptsComponent>Component</a> and <a href=#ConceptsProject>Project</a> abstractions to an equivalent list of targeted images/containers.
 These image/container lists are then used, along with a rudimentry command template, to generate a Docker CLI stream consisting of one or more individual Docker commands which implement the original dlw command.
 Besides its template generation feature, the dlw, through a <a href=#ConceptsDependencySpecification>Dependency Specification</a>, applies a directed graph to order the individual Docker commands within the CLI stream to better ensure the successful execution of the entire stream.

 For example, suppose a Project labeled 'sample' contains four Components: dlw_parent, dlw_sshserver, dlw_mysql, and dlw_apache.
 Furthermore, the Components: dlw_sshserver, dlw_mysql, and dlw_apache lexically include dlw_parent.
 In this situation, executing ```dlw build```will generate the following Docker CLI stream:
 ```